plasmo-dev/Plasmo.jl/docs/src/tutorials/storage_sizing.md

 ### Solving the RemoteOptiGraph

 The RemoteOptiGraphs are not designed to be solved as a monolithic problem.
 In other words, unlike a Plasmo `OptiGraph`, calling `optimize!(graph)` for the above problem will not solve the storage problem above.
-Instead, the `RemoteOptiGraph` can instead be used for developing algorithms.
+Instead, the `RemoteOptiGraph` can be used for developing algorithms.
 For example, `graph` can be solved using Benders decomposition, where the storage sizing variables are the master problem and the `operation_graph` is the subproblem.
 The accompanying package, [PlasmoBenders.jl](https://github.com/plasmo-dev/PlasmoAlgorithms.jl/tree/main/lib/PlasmoBenders) allows users to directly solve a graph defined in Plasmo using Benders decomposition.
 For instance, the user can call the following code to apply Benders decomposition to solve `graph`.

 ```julia
 using PlasmoBenders